Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Materials and methods

 \subsubsection{Sensitivity analyses}

 To test how well alternative Bayesian models can estimate the posterior distribution, we implemented two additional models, a simple basic model and a time covariate model.
 In contrast to the AR1 model introduced in Section~\ref{sec:bayesian_model}, both these models assumed that the errors are independent and identically distributed.
-As a basic model, we implemented a simple Bayesian ANOVA model with two fixed factors fatigue and cognitive task performance.
+As a basic model, we implemented a simple Bayesian fixed effects model with the two fixed factors of fatigue exposure and cognitive task type.
 Similar to the AR1 model, we assumed a linear relationship and normally-distributed errors, but we assumed here that each data point, namely, each stride from the same recording session, is independent of each other.
+The model structure is identical to that described in Equation~\ref{eq:linear_model}, except that the error term follows a normal distribution with a diagonal covariance matrix $\bm{I}$: $\bm{\epsilon}~\sim~N(\bm{0}, \sigma^2\bm{I})$.

-As as second alternative model based on the basic model, we included a linear time trend by appending an incremental integer array to the design matrix.
+As a second alternative model based on the basic model, we included a linear time trend by appending an incremental integer array to the design matrix:

+where $C~=~(1, 2, ..., n_1, 1, 2, ..., n_2, 1, 2, ..., n_3, 1, 2, ..., n_4)^{T}$ is a vector of incremental integers with length $n$.
+The integers re-start from one for each of the four walking conditions.
+Concretely, $n$ = $n_1$ + $n_2$ + $n_3$ + $n_4$, where $n_1$, $n_2$, $n_3$, $n_4$ are the number of samples under the four walking conditions, respectively.
 Apart from the linear time trend covariate, the model structure was identical to the basic model.
+It is worth noting that we estimate one coefficient, namely, $\beta_5$, for the added time trend column $C$.
+This approach assumes the outcome has the same time trend regardless of walking condition.
+However, the outcome time trend may in fact differ across the four walking conditions, and this coefficient represents the mean of the time trend under all of these conditions.
+Future models can accommodate this assumption by including interaction terms between C and each walking condition.

 In further sensitivity checks, we compared models based on non-informative and informative priors for all three above-mentioned models.
 The investigated priors are summarized in Table~\ref{tab:priors}.
-The distribution of informative priors was based on the corresponding gait parameter values reported for young healthy adults~\cite{bernal2016reliability} which included a mean stride length of 1.36~m with standard deviation of 0.08~m; and mean stride time (estimated as doubled step time) of 1.05~s with standard deviation of 0.06~s.
+The distribution of informative priors was based on the corresponding gait parameter values reported for young healthy adults which included a mean stride length of 1.36~m with a standard deviation of 0.08~m, and mean stride time (estimated as doubled step time) of 1.05~s with a standard deviation of 0.06~s~\cite{bernal2016reliability}.